 A. THE SCRIPTURES.
 The Bible is the inspired Word of God, the product of Holy Men of old who spoke and wrote as they were moved by the Holy Spirit.
-We accept them as our infallible guide in matters pertaining to conduct and doctrine (II Timothy 3:16; I Thess.
+We accept the scriptures as our infallible guide in matters pertaining to conduct and doctrine.
+(II Timothy 3:16; I Thess.
 2:13; II Peter 1:21)

 God the Father is greater than all; the Source of the Word (Logos) and the Begetter (John 14:28; John 16:28; John 1:14).